apache/druid/docs/ingestion/index.md

 ## Ingestion specs

-No matter what ingestion method you use, data is loaded into Druid using either one-time [tasks](tasks.html) or ongoing [supervisors](supervisors.html).
+No matter what ingestion method you use, data is loaded into Druid using either one-time [tasks](tasks.html) or ongoing "supervisors" (which run and supervised a set of tasks over time).
 In any case, part of the task or supervisor definition is an _ingestion spec_.

 Ingestion specs consists of three main components: